At DLD we have made the innovative mould for 21st Century #UrbanBoarding.

 Boarding with us in an extraordinary experience, offering unique opportunities for a wide range of boarders’ trips throughout London, in-house activities and special occasions.

 The house is also home to our Resident Houseparents and the Vice Principal (Boarding).

 Though we all live together in one large house over 15 floors immediately above College, the house is split into different groups, which we call ‘Huddles’.
 Boys and girls are housed on separate floors.

 A ‘Huddle’ is a group of boarders organised by age, gender and floor, overseen by a designated Houseparent.
 Huddles have regular meetings for notices, so that boarders can share their opinions, and to discuss upcoming events.

 Our approachable Resident Houseparents are responsible for the pastoral care of boarders, providing support and encouragement and liaising with other College staff as required, to ensure the health and wellbeing of boarders.
-They are supported by our invaluable Boarding Assistants, who are also attached to a Huddle.
+They are supported by our invaluable Assistant Houseparents, who are also attached to a Huddle.
 The Houseparents are a boarder’s first port of call for any issue.

 Each Huddle has appointed students who act as Head of Huddle or Deputy Head of Huddle, offering leadership opportunities for boarders and providing a valuable point of contact with house staff.

 Our rooms are, quite simply, some of the best boarding accommodation available in the UK.

-All situated in our recently completed building, each room has an ensuite shower room, and contains a bed, study space, wardrobe and other storage above and below the bed.
+All of the rooms are situated in our recently completed building directly above the college.
+Each room has an ensuite shower room, and contains a bed, study space, wardrobe and other storage above and below the bed.

 We have a small number of twin rooms which allow students to share a room with another boarder of the same gender and similar age.
 These have a dividing wall down the middle for privacy if preferred.